etorkia/MCHammer.jl/README.md

 If you have any bugs to report or issues with the package, please visit our project page.

 ## Become an MCHammer contributor
-If you are interested about learning or sharing extensive experience on how to build and automate simulation using Julia, then the MCHammer team NEEDS YOU!
+MCHammer is an *open source project* sponsored by Technology Partnerz Ltd. We are happy to share our tools and approaches with the wider Julia community.
+Rolling out features is not an easy process to take on alone so if you are interested in joining our open source team to build and automate simulation using Julia, then please drop us a line.

+For more information, send us a note at info@technologypartnerz.com